Are you shopping for new kitchen knives but need help deciding between Cutco and Wusthof?

 What Wusthof’s Customers Are Saying

-Anyone complaining that Wusthof’s knives are too expensive should opt for one of their cheaper lines, like the Gourmet or Pro, or buy lower quality brand altogether.
+Anyone complaining that Wusthof’s knives are too expensive should opt for one of their cheaper lines, like the Gourmet, or buy lower quality brands altogether.

 Cutco and Wusthof have been perfecting the craft of knife making for decades and share many similarities.
 The following are the most notable similarities: